spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

 | Bare Metal Machine without Libvirt        | Containerized    |

 # High-level orchestration flow
-* An exceptional edge appliance communication and orchestration component called Private Cloud Gateway - Edge (PCG-Edge). is installed on the edge appliance.
+* A communication and orchestration component called Private Cloud Gateway - Edge (PCG-E) is installed on the edge appliance.
 Several environment-specific properties, such as proxy settings, Pod CIDRs, etc., are specified in PCG-E.
-* PCG-Edge performs fundamental device discovery and registration with the Palette Management Console.
+* PCG-E performs fundamental device discovery and registration with the Palette Management Console.
 * User can register the appliance on the Palette Management Console at any time by specifying a unique appliance ID.
 This ID can be customized while starting up PCG-E. The appliance's machine ID is used as a unique appliance ID by default.
-* Upon initial registration of the appliance, it shows up as 'Unpaired.'
+* Upon initial registration of the appliance, its status will become 'Unpaired.'
 Once PCG-Edge sends back the appliance information, the appliance is paired up, and the status changes to 'Ready.'
 * The rest of the provisioning workflow is similar to any other cloud in Palette.
 An environment-specific cluster profile needs to be created and used to provision the appliance cluster.